 Diagnosis of Pancoast tumors is often delayed, because the tumor doesn’t show the classic symptoms of lung cancer, such as a cough.

 Pancoast tumors are also known as superior sulcus tumors.
 Their particular set of symptoms is called the Pancoast syndrome.
-The of individuals with tumor onset is around 60 years old.
-Men are affected than women.
+The

 The cancer cell subtypes of Pancoast tumors are:

 - squamous cell cancer

 Sharp shoulder pain is most common symptom of Pancoast tumor in its early stages.
 Other symptoms depend on the areas the tumor invades around the chest opening (thoracic inlet).

 As the tumor grows, the shoulder pain gets more severe and debilitating.
 It can radiate toward the armpit (axilla), the shoulder blade, and the bone that connects the shoulder to the arm (scapula).

 - down the arm on the side of the body following the ulnar nerve (the nerve that runs down the side of your arm toward the pinky, stopping at the wrist)

 - to the nerve network that reaches to the ribs, spinal cord, and armpit

 - upper arm swelling